parthux1/gtest-typedfiles/readme.md

 # gtest-typedfiles

-Generate gtest classes from a config file.
+Generate GoogleTest classes from a config file.
 Targeted for per-file test cases.

 Defining parameterized tests for a set of files results into the structure displayed on the left.
 `gtest-typedfiles` allows test generation as seen in the right structure.

 ```